-Everything that happens within your IT Glue account is tracked in your activity logs.
+Everything that happens within your IT Glue account is tracked in the activity logs.
 To view them, go to Account > Activity Logs and you'll be shown a list of all action events (create, read, update, delete).
 You can filter by the action, the account, and the user.
-Note: The Account column will only be displayed when you have allowed third-party access to your IT Glue account.
+Note: The Account column is only displayed after you start giving other accounts access to your account.

 Can I turn on enforced multi-factor authentication (MFA) on my account?

 Yes, but the users of the delegate account will not be prompted to use MFA.
 They will still have direct access to your account after they authenticate in their primary account.
 You can't enforce MFA for accounts you let in through GlueConnect but, for added security, you can request that they enforce it on their end.